multitheftauto/mtasa-blue/CONTRIBUTING.md

 the initial \"+1\" comment in response to a commit.
 However, future reactions to a commit should be to the first response comment.

-## Gaining and losing commit access
+## Gaining and losing merge rights

+Merge rights allow you to merge your own approved pull requests and review other people's pull requests.

-We grant commit access after you have proven yourself to be competent, this is generally after 3-5 pull requests, but it's not fixed and depends on the extent of your contributions.
+We grant merge rights after you have proven yourself to be competent, this is generally after 3-5 pull requests, but it's not fixed and depends on the extent of your contributions.

-The subject matter of the patches do not matter—we are more interested in, once granted commit access, whether you are capable of maintaining a high standard of code and remaining cohesive with other project collaborators.
+The subject matter of your PRs do not matter—we are more interested in, once granted merge rights, whether you are capable of maintaining a high standard of code and remaining cohesive with other project collaborators.

-After gaining commit access, if your commits are of a consistently low standard, or the user fails to stick to the rules, their commit access will be stripped and will be required to submit pull requests again.
+After gaining merge rights, if your contributions are of a consistently low standard, or you fail to stick to the rules, your permissions will be stripped and will no longer be able to merge submitted pull requests or create your own branches.